-An ongoing 2-year project with regular agile releases, MyACT is ACT.org's responsive e=Commerce portal where ~3m students per year will register for the US and Non-US ACT tests, view scores, and explore careers, colleges, and majors.
+MyACT is ACT.org's responsive e-Commerce portal where ~3 million students per year register for the US and Non-US ACT tests, view scores, and explore careers, colleges, and majors.
 Task time was shortened, user feedback is excellent, and revenue-per-registrant is expected to increase.

 ACT's outdated non-responsive 40-minute test registration process was hurting the brand experience, and the crumbling platform limited future progress.

 Redesign and replatform it into a modern, efficient, intuitive, value-adding experience that helps cross-promote other relevant ACT products and improve our brand.

 I worked in an agile process with:

 First, I documented the current system and started learning the many business rules.